TMJ Treatment in San Antonio, TX

 The following factors must be considered in a comprehensive history and evaluation:

-A fall, auto accident, sports, eating, etc. can be cause for minor and sometimes severe injury of the TMJs.
-For most minor injuries, rest is the best treatment, however you can only limit their use so much, unlike using a crutch to allow a sprained ankle to heal.
-Most often a soft diet, NSAIDs, limit opening wide, and possibly occlusal splint therapy can allow for proper healing.
+A fall, auto accident, sports, eating, etc. can be a cause for minor and sometimes severe injury of the TMJs.
+For most minor injuries, rest is the best treatment; however, you can only limit their use so much, unlike using a crutch to allow a sprained ankle to heal.
+Most often, a soft diet, NSAIDs, limiting opening wide, and possibly occlusal splint therapy can allow for proper healing.

 Many people clench and grind their teeth on a daily basis, and some may find that they only do so during times of stress or strenuous activity.
 This can cause muscle strain and fatigue that can result in headaches and facial pain.

 Proper occlusion is more than just the teeth coming together evenly.
 How they come together as the jaw moves is just as important.
-When a patient bites down and brings their back teeth together it is often referred to as centric occlusion or habitual centric.
-From this position any movement side to side or forward and backward is considered and excursive movement.
-The points of the back teeth and edges of the front teeth are there to guide the jaw in movement (often called working contacts) allowing the front teeth to protect the back teeth and vice versa, but there are movements when some points and edges should not contact (non- working contacts or occlusal interferences).
+When a patient bites down and brings their back teeth together, it is often referred to as centric occlusion or habitual centric.
+From this position, any movement side to side or forward and backward is considered an excursive movement.
+The points of the back teeth and edges of the front teeth are there to guide the jaw in movement (often called working contacts), allowing the front teeth to protect the back teeth and vice versa, but there are movements when some points and edges should not contact (non- working contacts or occlusal interferences).